ColeFeely6/ColeFeely6.github.io/_posts/2023-03-06-ece-classes-guide.md

 # Introduction
-One thing I am very grateful in having early in my Computer Engineering journey was having a friend who was a year ahead of me that would answer any question I had about any courses or the major.
-It helped me immensely to have someone who could help guide me through the storm, so here I will do my best to give tips and tricks on the classes you will take and recommendations and warnings for electives.
+One thing I am very grateful in having early in my Computer Engineering journey was having a friend who was a year ahead of me that would answer any questions I had about courses or the major itself.
+It helped me immensely to have someone who helped guide me through the storm, so here I will do my best to give some tips and tricks on the classes you will take as well as recommendations and warnings for electives later on for your last 3 semesters.

 :memo: **Note:** These are just my opinions based off my experience, please do not take this as gospel.